-Glasgow has a long and proud industrial history and whisky, along with tobacco and shipbuilding, has played a significant role.
-At one time there were around 40 active businesses; distilling, blending and bottling within the city boundaries.
-Sadly, in recent years, the national spirit has all but disappeared from the landscape with the Strathclyde grain distillery the only site to remain in production.
+Glasgow has a long and proud industrial history.
+Whisky, along with tobacco and shipbuilding, played a significant role in the story.
+At one time there were as many as 40 businesses; distillers, brokers, blenders and bottlers operating within the city boundaries.
+Sadly, however, the distilleries have all but disappeared from the landscape over the years with only the Strathclyde grain distillery remaining in production.

-At the heart of this vast industry was Queens dock, built in 1877 by one John Morrison of Morrison & Mason.
-Access to the dock was granted through a gate, raised and lowered using hydraulic power generated by the adjoining Pumphouse.
+At the very heart of Glasgow’s river industry stood the Queen’s dock, built in 1877 by one John Morrison of Morrison & Mason.
+Access to the dock was gained through a gate, opened using hydraulic power generated by the adjoining Pumphouse.
 As the industry sank into decline however, the dock fell into disrepair and the old Pumphouse lay deserted.
-Then, after a few stints as a restaurant, it was purchased in 2011 by Tim Morrison, owner of A.D.
-Rattray and formerly of Morrison Bowmore.
-The grandson of Queens Dock builder John, Tim saw in the Pumphouse an opportunity to restore distillation to the banks of the Clyde and in early November 2017, spirit finally ran from the stills, heralding a new era for this once derelict section of the river.

-The distillery opened it’s doors to the public in late November and I couldn’t wait to pay a visit… The site houses an impressive bottle shop, as well as a cafe and visitor centre which relays the story, not only of the local whisky industry but also of the dock, giving the visitor a real understanding of the history of this beautiful building and underlining it’s significance to the city.
+The Clydeside opened its doors to the public in late November and I couldn’t wait to pay a visit.
+The visitor centre houses an impressive bottle shop, welcoming cafe and an educational walkthrough which relays the story, not only of the local whisky industry but also of the dock, giving the visitor a real understanding of the building’s place in the city’s history.

-The whole project has been designed to perfection with the newer sections of the construction in stark contrast to the rough stonework of the original Pumphouse, while the dark glass of the still-house, impressive even from the outside, beautifully mirrors the dark sheen of the Clyde as it flows sluggishly by.
+The whole project has been designed to perfection with newer sections in stark contrast to the stonework of the original Pumphouse, while the dark glass of the still-house, impressive even from the outside, beautifully mirrors the dark sheen of the Clyde as it flows sluggishly by.

-Inside, the distillery is largely functional, yet is crowned by that stunning still-room with extensive views of the river that encourage you to stare for a while and imagine the ghosts of the ships which came and went all those years ago.
-I found myself forced to subdue a ripple of excitement as the new make flowed through the spirit safe – even five years ago, the very notion of a new distillery in the heart of my hometown would have seemed outlandish and totally unrealistic yet here we are, in 2017, with two Glasgow malts on the way and plans for a third already announced.
+Inside the distillery proper, things are rather more functional, though the stunning still-room acts as a focal point for the whole affair, with expansive views of the river that encourage you to stare for a while and dream of the ships that must have swarmed here all those years ago.
+I found myself forced to subdue a ripple of excitement at the sight of new make flowing through the spirit safe – even five years ago, the very notion of a new distillery in the heart of my hometown would have seemed outlandish and totally unrealistic yet here we are, in 2017, with two Glasgow malts on the way and plans for a third already announced.